Byron1z/managing-ad-B1z/README.md

   <img src="https://i.imgur.com/IwlC6Sx.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  To provide excelent customer service for the end-user, be sure to
+  To provide excellent customer service for the end-user, be sure to

-  - Communicate the temporary password to the end-user through a secure channel and instruct them to change it immediately upon login, ensuring that the new password is strong and complies with the company's password policy and not to forget it.
+  - Communicate the temporary password to the end-user through a secure channel and instruct them to change it immediately upon login, ensuring that the new password is strong and complies with the company's password policy, and not to forget it.

   - Provide guidance on how to change the password using the company's self-service password reset tool if available.

   - Document the date and time of account creation for auditing purposes.
 </p>
 <br />

 <h3>Enabling and Disabling Accounts</h3>
 <p>

-  Disable the same account in Active Directory Users and Computers (ADUC).
+  Disable the same account in **Active Directory Users and Computers (ADUC)**.
 </p>
 <p>
   <img src="https://i.imgur.com/xa2gLNW.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Attempt to login with it, observe the error message
+  Attempt to log in with it, and observe the error message,
 </p>
 <p>
   <img src="https://i.imgur.com/AOLT2lx.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-  Then, re-enable the account and attempt to log in.
+  Then, **re-enable** the account and attempt to log in.
 </p>
 <p>
   <img src="https://i.imgur.com/EtUx8Uk.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <br />

 <h3>Observe Logs</h3>
 <p>
 Observe the logs on the Client-1 VM,

-Log in as the user "bodi.voba"
+Log in as the user "**bodi.voba**"

 Type “eventvwr.msc” in the search bar.
 </p>